rkomar4815/Video-Speech-to-Text/README.md

-<b>Note: this program uses Google Cloud Platform blob storage and Speech AI's and wont work on your local machine.</b>
+<b>Note: this program uses Google Cloud Platform blob storage and Speech AI APIs and wont work on your local machine.</b>